prysmaticlabs/documentation/website/docs/execution-node/fee-recipient-vNext.md

 :::caution Prysm develop branch

- **This guide reflects functionality currently available in Prysm's [`develop` branch](https://github.com/prysmaticlabs/prysm/tree/develop) and may change significantly as we receive feedback from users like you.
+ This guidance reflects functionality that exists only in Prysm's [`develop` branch](https://github.com/prysmaticlabs/prysm/tree/develop) and may change significantly as we receive feedback from users like you.
 Join our [Discord server](https://discord.gg/prysmaticlabs) to share your feedback.

 :::